chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

 * Fixed XML generation process to properly output `<tasks></tasks>` tag - was previously outputing as `<></>`.
 * Use "full name" and "friendly name" for users/contacts
 * Fix reason required error to show again for certain listing updates.
+* Fix possibility of multiple developer status edits happening at the same time.

 ---